lyra

 Once it does show up, go to Upgrade Firmware tab, click on Firmware button.
 Navigate to the unzipped firmware bundle, select update.img, then hit Upgrade.

-Connecting via Serial
+Connecting to Console via Serial

 Using a USB to UART TTL cable, connect the following: